where to go get checked out for a car accident

 🔹 Herniated Discs – May cause back pain, numbness, or tingling weeks later.

-🔹 Soft Tissue Injuries – Can worsen if not treated early.
+🔹 Soft Tissue Injuries – Can only get worse if not treated early.

 📌 Key Takeaway: Don’t wait until symptoms appear, get checked ASAP to avoid long-term issues.